New Student Registration

 Students entering college must also, with limited exception, furnish evidence of having received a bacterial meningitis vaccination within the five years prior to enrolling in and attending classes at an institution of higher education.
 A student wanting to enroll in a dual credit college course taken off campus may be subject to this requirement.

 Immunization Enrollment Policy

-At time of registration, state law requires that a student present evidence of current immunization or of being in active pursuit of adequate immunization.
+At the time of registration, state law requires that a student present evidence of current immunization or of being in active pursuit of adequate immunization.
 A student shall show acceptable evidence of vaccination prior to entry, attendance, or transfer to a public or private elementary or secondary school in Texas.

 Since many types of personal immunization records are in use, any document will be acceptable provided a physician or public health personnel has validated it.
 Validation includes a signature, initials, or stamp.
 An immunization record generated from an electronic health record must include clinic contact information and the provider’s signature/stamp, along with the vaccine name and vaccination date (month, day, and year).
 An official record generated from a health authority is acceptable.
 An official record received from school officials, including a record from another state, is acceptable.